Chow Chih: Military career

-Chow's second marriage to Guo Wanrong from Nanking in 1930 produced no children.
+Chow's second marriage to Guo Wanrong from Nanjing in 1930 produced no children.
 On 1 May 1930, Chow's mother Chow Fang died at the age of 60.
-Condolences were written to Chow from many Nationalists and members of the military including Chiang Kai-shek, Sun Yat-sen's son Sun Fo, Nationalist General Chang Hsueh-liang (Zhang Xueliang who was nicknamed Young Marshal and was a former warlord of Manchuria and Soong Tse-ven, a prominent businessman whose three brothers-in-law were Sun Yat-sen, Chiang Kai-shek and financier H.H.
-Kung.
+Condolences were written to Chow from many Nationalists and members of the military including Chiang Kai-shek, Sun Yat-sen's son Sun Fo, Nationalist General Zhang Xueliang and prominent businessman Soong Tse-ven.
 General Chow married a third time in 1933 at the age of 43 to 16-year-old Guo Yi Choy who was the younger sister of Chow's second wife.

 In the early stages of the war against Japan, Chow was based in Canton as Lieutenant General and chief of the general staff of the 12th army group in the seventh military region.
 From 1938 to 1939, Chow was the section head in charge of military service in Canton.
 Chow was the head of the general staff of the seventh military region, lieutenant general and head of the general staff of the 12th military group from 1940 to 1944.

 On 8 December 1941, the Japanese army attacked Hong Kong, then under British control.
 While the British Army fought back, it was overwhelmed by a coordinated Japanese assault on air, sea and land.
 The British government sent a telegram requesting help.
 The 12th group army, commanded by Chow and stationed in Shaoguan, was ordered to break the Japanese siege of Hong Kong.
 Chow set up a battle plan for Hong Kong and to protect his Canton base.
 Chow's fellow Nationalist general Yu Hanmou was named the commander to troops on a day and night march to Kowloon.
 They sent a telegram to the Hong Kong government that if the British troops could hold out until the end of December, the 12th group army would arrive to help fight the enemy, Chow's biographers wrote.

 On Christmas Day 1941, as the Chinese relief troops were near position, they received the surprise news that British troops in Hong Kong had surrendered.
 Senior Chinese officials sent a telegram ordering the advance to stop and for the relief troops to return to their original bases.
 "Chow always felt regret at the suffering of his Hong Kong compatriots because of an order that arrived late and a surrender that took place too early," according to the Chinese biography on Chow.